huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 1: Navigate to the **Settings** area and click on **Templates**.
 Locate the template to which you want to add Geolocation properties and click **Edit**.

-Step 2: Drag and drop the **Geolocation** property from the right side of the screen into the template or add it by clicking on the plus icon next to the property.
+Step 2: Drag and drop the **Geolocation** property from the right side of the screen into the template, or add it by clicking on the plus icon next to the property.

 Step 3: Click **Edit** and give the property a **Name** or **Label**.
 Review the other options for the property as explained previously in this chapter.